Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

 Cards to Help You Earn More Aeroplan Miles

-American Express offers several cards that can help you earn points quickly thanks to its useful bonus categories and generous welcome bonuses, including the American Express Gold and the Blue Business Plus Card from American Express.
+American Express offers several cards that can help you earn points quickly thanks to its useful bonus categories and generous welcome bonuses, including the American Express Gold Card and the Blue Business Plus Card from American Express.

 Capital One Venture Rewards card comes with a good welcome bonus and earns points that can be transferred to Aeroplan.